 There is very little vacant commercial land available for new construction.
 Most future commercial building will be through renovations and rebuilding of existing structures.
 Construction of a Seton Hill University Center for the Dance and Visual Arts in the downtown area, and a major renovation and addition to the Westmoreland Museum of American Arts have been completed in recent years.
-Another exciting development is that Westmoreland County's only Medical Marijuana Dispensary, Keystone Integrated Care, is going to be coming to Greensburg's downtown.
+While the past year has put some plans on hold due to the pandemic, the City has still achieved business growth through the addition of several new shops and restaurants including a candy/ice cream shop.